raskask/aivero-challenge/README.md

 A rough guide to getting started can be found below.

-Have fun and good Success.
+Have fun, don't stress and good success :)

 #### Requirements
 * a working ROS distribution installed on your system (https://wiki.ros.org/ROS/Installation)